stong3/sihnpy/docs/1.fingerprinting/fp_intro.md

 Many of currently used statistical analyses used in neuroimaging rely on the assumption that **brains of similar individuals are relatively homogenous**; meaning that, for example, a group of 30 young individuals (18-30) can be grouped together without worrying too much that there are important differences between them.
 However, many studies, mainly in the field of functional magnetic resonance imaging have highlighted significant differences between individuals of the "same" group. [^Mueller_2013],[^Finn_2015]

 This is what prompted the development of the original functional connectome fingerprinting methodology by Finn et al. (2015)[^Finn_2015].
 The general rationale behind **fingerprinting** is that if there is important variability between individuals in terms of brain connectivity patterns, the pattern of each individual should be unique, just like a digital fingerprint.
 Previous research has shown that these fingerprints are accurate **1) across time**, **2) across functional MRI tasks** and **3) when using other neuroimaging modalities**.
+To facilitate understanding, when I refer to "modalities" in the documentation, it can mean any of the three options I list above, depending on your data.

 ## Definitions